humanprotocol/human-protocol/docs/sdk/python/human_protocol_sdk.kvstore.kvstore_client.md

 #### get_public_key(address)

-Gets the public key of the given entity.
+Gets the public key of the given entity, and verify its hash.

 * **Parameters:**
   **address** (`str`) – Address from which to get the public key.